wielkiborsuk/vim-http-client/README.md

 ## Usage

-Put your cursor anywhere in a newline-delimited block of text and hit `<Leader>tt`.
-The text will be parsed and executed as a HTTP request, and its results will appear in a split.
+Put your cursor anywhere in a newline-delimited block of text and hit `<Leader>tt`. `vim-http-client` will parse the text into a HTTP request, execute it, and display its results will appear in a split.
 You can also directly invoke the HTTP client with `:call HTTPClientDoRequest()<cr>`.
-Here's the format of a request:
+The format mirrors HTTP's format:

 ```
 # Comments start with #.